Have you taken the Route 16 Scenic Drive?

 Milan fire tower

-Back on 16 you will have another chance for a spectacular scenic view.
-Just read this article on Milan and it’s fire tower.
+Back on Route 16, you will have another chance for a spectacular scenic view.
+Just read this article on Milan and its fire tower.

 Now you arrive in the little town of Errol.
 There is not much of the quaint village here but more like a feeling of an Alaskan gold town, or the like.
 Route 16 will join with Route 26 and as you come to the stop light (last one for a while) I will note that you can take a side trip west on 26 and visit Dixville Notch and the Balsams resort on the lake.
 Or head east on 16 but watch the road because in a short distance 16 and 26 split off and you are heading north, again…